Accounting guide

 What is the best document management software for accountants?

 Because many firms are not actually missing more storage.
-They are missing a better way to request files, keep the client clear, and stop the same follow-up admin from repeating on every engagement.
+They are missing a better way to request files, keep the client clear, hold the engagement record together, and stop the same follow-up admin from repeating on every engagement.

-When should a firm choose FYI or SuiteFiles instead?
+How should a firm compare FYI or SuiteFiles?

-Choose them when the main project is broader document control across the practice, especially when email management, storage, collaboration, and the wider file estate are the centre of the decision.
+Compare them when the main project is broader document control across the practice, especially when email management, storage, collaboration, and the wider file estate are the centre of the decision.
+Then judge that document-stack scope against the client workflow Matter makes excellent.